Nevada primary turnout par for course despite COVID-19 changes

 Final election results will not be available until after the last ballots are counted on June 16.

-Nevada moved to an all-mail ballot primary due to concerns over the spread of COVID-19.
+Nevada moved to an all-mail ballot primary because of concerns over the spread of COVID-19.
 This is the first time ballots have been mailed to all registered active voters in the state’s history.

-Clark County, in response to pressures from a lawsuit from local and national Democrats, opted to send ballots to several hundred thousand inactive voters — registered voters who did not respond to a postcard confirming their addresses.
+In response to pressure from a lawsuit filed by local and national Democrats, Clark County opted to send ballots to several hundred thousand inactive voters.
+Those are registered voters who did not respond to a postcard confirming their addresses.

 Contact Rory Appleton at rappleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.